Kart racing: Racing

 Kart racing is generally accepted as the most economical form of motorsport available on four wheels.
 As a free-time activity, it can be performed by almost anybody, and as a motorsport in itself, it is one of the sports regulated by FIA (under the name of CIK), permitting licensed racing for anyone from the age of 8 onward.

 In the United States, there is not as much FIA involvement; instead, many organizations regulate racing, such as the IKF (International Kart Federation), WKA (World Karting Association), KART (Karters of America Racing Triad), USPKS (United States Pro Karting Series) SKUSA (SuperKartsUSA).

 In the UK, the Motor Sports Association (MSA) regulates most "owner driver" Karting.
 Some associations, such as NatSKA (National Schools Karting Association), organize race meetings throughout the country under the authority of the MSA.

 Various four-stroke "hire kart" series such as EPEC (European Prokart Endurance Championship) or BRKC (British Rental Kart Championship) fall outside the governance of the MSA.
 Billed as the UK's first national karting league, the Elite Karting League also falls outside of MSA governance.

-In Australia, kart racing is administered by the one of the following Karting bodies:
+In Australia, kart racing is administered by one of the following Karting bodies: